JL907/Jinx/README.md

 ## Credits
 * All the homies at the Risk of Rain 2 Modding Discord except dotflare
 * Bubbet for helping me with everything i keep fuckin up LMAO
+* Neon Sky for helping figuring out homing issue on multiplayer
 * All the Kofi Supporters
 * League of Legends